-Policy HE 39 Promote the hiring of economically-disadvantaged workers and certified Minority- and Women-Owned Business in the development or rehabilitation of affordable housing and urban design to improve the environmental landscape in the unincorporated areas of San Mateo County.
+Policy HE 39 Promote the hiring of economically-disadvantaged workers and certified Minority- and Women-Owned Business in the development or rehabilitation of affordable housing

+HE 39.1 Invest in environmental hazard remediation, parks and landscaping, and urban design to improve the environmental landscape in the unincorporated areas of San Mateo County.
 Target Census tracts in the Harbor/Industrial area with environmental remediation and improvements.